ZFS: Encryption

+There have been anecdotal end-user reports of failures when using ZFS native encryption.
+An exact cause has not been established.

 Read/write efficiency

 ZFS will automatically allocate data storage across all vdevs in a pool (and all devices in each vdev) in a way that generally maximises the performance of the pool.
 ZFS will also update its write strategy to take account of new disks added to a pool, when they are added.

 As a general rule, ZFS allocates writes across vdevs based on the free space in each vdev.
 This ensures that vdevs which have proportionately less data already, are given more writes when new data is to be stored.
 This helps to ensure that as the pool becomes more used, the situation does not develop that some vdevs become full, forcing writes to occur on a limited number of devices.
 It also means that when data is read (and reads are much more frequent than writes in most uses), different parts of the data can be read from as many disks as possible at the same time, giving much higher read performance.
 Therefore, as a general rule, pools and vdevs should be managed and new storage added, so that the situation does not arise that some vdevs in a pool are almost full and others almost empty, as this will make the pool less efficient.

+Free space in ZFS tends to become fragmented with usage.
+ZFS does not have a mechanism for defragmenting free space.
+There are anecdotal end-user reports of diminished performance when high free-space fragmentation is coupled with disk space over-utilization.